freemindlabsinc/FreeMindLabs.KernelMemory.Elasticsearch/content/IMemoryDbArticle.md

   <img src="images/Connectors.jpg" width="50%" />
 </div>

-Kernel Memory can connect to several any databases and storage system if a connector is available.
+Kernel Memory can connect to any vector database or storage system if an IMemoryDb connector is available.

->TODO: should the diagram show Application using KM directly?

 ## The IMemoryDb interface

 The [IMemoryDb](https://github.com/microsoft/kernel-memory/blob/main/service/Abstractions/MemoryStorage/IMemoryDb.cs) interface has seven methods, which can be thought as divided in three groups:

 1. Index management
-2. Data manipulation
+2. Data storage
 3. Search

 ## Index management